 40 Million Pound Programme

-A 40 million pound programme to mature 100 undeveloped aerospace technologies and create jobs in the supply chain.
+A 40 million pound programme to mature 100 aerospace technologies and create jobs in the supply chain.

 Funds New Technologies